ckormanyos/Osek_pi_crunch_riscv/README.md

 This repository uses an OSEK-like OS on bare-metal RISC-V FE310 to calculate $\pi$ with a spigot algorithm.

-Osek_pi_crunch_cm3 is a fascinating, educational and fun project that computes a up to $100,001$ decimal digits of $\pi$ on a bare-metal RISC-V FE310 system.
+Osek_pi_crunch_riscv is a fascinating, educational and fun project that computes a up to $100,001$ decimal digits of $\pi$ on a bare-metal RISC-V FE310 system.